ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   :widths: 20
   :header-rows: 0

-  * - Household number (random indicator which is the same for simulants in the same household)
+  * - Household ID (arbitrary indicator which is only the same for simulants in the same household)
   * - Unique simulant ID (for PRL tracking)
   * - First name
   * - Middle initial